alfonsosiciliano/nsysctl/README.md

 **nsysctl** improvements:

- * handy: sysctlmibinfo(3) provides a simple API to the kernel sysctl-mib API,
+ * handy: sysctlmibinfo(3) provides a simple API to the kernel sysctl-mib,
  * all code about "opaque values" is in opaque.c,
  * output via [libxo(3)](https://wiki.freebsd.org/LibXo) in human and machine readable formats,
  * new options [-FIlMmSy],